celest-dev/website/docs/functions/middleware.md

 ## Using middleware for your APIs and cloud functions
 Middleware enables you to have logic that can run before and/or after your cloud function executes.
 In Celest, you can define your own middleware and attach it to all functions in an API or to specific cloud functions.

-To define your middleware, go to your `<flutter_app>/celest/apis/` folder, and create a `middlware.dart` file (the name of the file is up to you).
+To define your middleware, go to your `<flutter_app>/celest/functions/` folder, and create a `middleware.dart` file (the name of the file is up to you).
 The following code snippet shows two middleware for logging requests and responses being defined.

 ```dart
 import 'package:celest/celest.dart';